jpaggi/labranchor/readme.md

 ## Download existing branchpoint annotations

-See our website linked above to download branchpoint predictions for introns in gencode v19 (hg19).
+See our website linked above to download branchpoint predictions for introns in gencode v19 (hg19) or view LaBranchoR predicted branchpoints in the UCSC genome browser.

 ## Running LaBranchoR